 So, how can an industry not known for its restraint when it comes to consumerism (!) tackle what is undoubtedly on of the biggest challenges to face humanity?

 The event was a mix of folk from marketing and advertising worlds spanning across production, creative and media agencies as well as freelance folk and filmmakers.
-Jonathan Wise from the Comms Lab kicked off with an incredibly heartfelt call to arms, followed by a quick exploration of the power of story by Ella Saltmarshe.
+Jeremy Wise from the Comms Lab kicked off with an incredibly heartfelt call to arms, followed by a quick exploration of the power of story by Ella Saltmarshe.

 Given such a seemingly intractable starting point, the day was great – incredibly well programmed and with a genuine feeling of commitment.
 At Rubber we are rebooting our entire business model to tackle this so it was great to see the energy for change in the room.
 There was a wealthy of positive thinking and some genuinely powerful and impassioned ideas for action.